 - Learn and practice the skills required of effective leaders

 - Represent the student cohort to positively influence and contribute to school decision making

 - Represent the school to the wider community through involvement in Principal Tours, Open Nights, assemblies and local and state events.

-The Student Leadership comprises two formal committees or teams:
+The Student Leadership formally comprises of:

 - The Student Wellbeing Team